hashgraph/hedera-improvement-proposal/HIP/hip-514-missing-hts-precompile-functions.md

 The Hedera Smart Contract Service (HSCS) aims to provide developers with the ability to manage tokens via smart contracts.
 Currently, capability is limited to create, transfer, mint, burn, associate, and dissociate actions.
-Whereas, HTS provides additional capabilties including update, pause, kyc, freeze and info retrieval.
+Whereas, HTS provides additional capabilities including update, pause, kyc, freeze and info retrieval.
 This means smart contract developer cannot capitalize on valuable HTS supported scenarios and can therefore not expose these in their contracts and DApps.

-To allow for more rich smart contracts scenarios these limitations on the HSCS should be addressed by providing capability parity where possible with HTS.
+To allow for more rich smart contract scenarios, these limitations on the HSCS should be addressed by providing capability parity where possible with HTS.

 ## User stories

 As a smart contract developer, I would like to retreive fungible token metadata details through a precompile contract.

-As a smart contract developer, I would like to retreive non fungible token metadata details through a precompile contract.
+As a smart contract developer, I would like to retreive non-fungible token metadata details through a precompile contract.

 As a smart contract developer, I would like to modify a tokens entity properties through a precompile contract.